ivpel/vigilant-php/README.md

 It was build on top of `php-webdriver` and `phpunit` following KISS principle.

-**phpunit** - is main entrypoint for your tests to run and configure them, while **Vigilant** provide additional methods to help with functional testing.
+**phpunit** - is main entrypoint for your tests to run and configure them.

+**Vigilant** just provide additional methods to help with functional testing.
 You still have all features which `phpunit` has (create new extensions, write hooks, implement listeners, etc.) but with additional assertions (see, dontSee, seeCookie, etc.) and methods for interacting with web page (click, fillField, scrollTo, etc.,).